 - give the child lots of attention and alone time with to help build up confidence and keep the conversation going.

 Adults should teach the child what to do in situations where he or she feels threatened.

 - Encourage children to be confident and stand up for themselves.
 When a child exudes confidence, a bully will often shy away.
 Remember that there needs to be a real or implied imbalance of power for a bully to keep victimizing a person.
 If the power shifts, he’ll often stop.

 - Encourage children to find like-minded friends so that they have a support group.
 If necessary, help them find peers like them.
 Gifted children often struggle to make friends, making this issue an even bigger problem.

 Above all, remember that kids will experience meanness from other kids from time to time and need to know how to diffuse those situations, but bullying is more serious.
 Kids need to know the answer to the question, what does bullying mean, and how they should react to it.

 And parents (and other adults) need to listen and take action to protect all kids – especially gifted kids – from the effects of bullying.
-What are some suggestions you have for recognizing bullying behaviors and helping your kids through tough situations?
-I’d love for you to share in the comments.

 For more information about parenting gifted kids, check out: